milesperry81/AZMLND-Project-3/README.md

 ![title](images/14_json.png)

 The endpoint can alos be called using the "endpoint_hd.py" file in this repository.
-Similar to above example in the notebook this python script passes features for two patient records to the endpoint and receives preditions on the likelyhood of a death event in return.
+Similar to above example in the notebook this python script passes features for two patient records to the endpoint and receives predictions on the likelyhood of a death event in return.
 The output from this script can be seen below.

 ![title](images/15_endpoint_hd.png)